 TB Skin Test

-Certification in American Heart Association Basic Life Support for Healthcare Providers (CPR and AED) obtained during the months of June-August, prior to Fall Year 1 semester start.
+Certification in American Heart Association Basic Life Support for Healthcare Providers (CPR and AED); to be obtained during the months of June-August, prior to Fall Year 1 semester start.

+Application Deadline

+December 15

+Program Structure

-The Florida SouthWestern State College Dental Hygiene Program admits students once per year and starts each Fall semester.
-The curriculum includes a combination of classroom, laboratory, and clinical education experiences.
-General Education and Program Specific coursework may be taken on various campuses but the Dental Hygiene core courses are only offered on the Thomas Edison (Lee) Campus.
+This program is a planned sequence of instruction consisting of 19 credit hours of General Education Requirements, 18 credit hours of Program Specific Requirements, and 51 Credit Hours of Dental Hygiene Requirements.
+General Education and Program Specific coursework may be taken on various campuses but the Dental Hygiene courses are only offered on the Thomas Edison (Lee) Campus.

-AS Dental Hygiene Program of Study (88 credits)

-General Education and Program Specific Courses
+Course Prerequisites

+Many courses require prerequisites.
+Check the description of each course in the list below for prerequisites, minimum grade requirements, and other restrictions.
+Students must complete all prerequisites for a course prior to registering for it.

+Graduation

-Program completion requires that all general education courses, program specific courses, and core Dental Hygiene courses be completed with a grade of "C" or better.
+Students must fulfill all requirements of their program to be eligible for graduation.
+Program completion requires that all required General Education, Program Specific, and Dental Hygiene courses be completed with a grade of "C" or better.
+Students must indicate their intention to attend commencement ceremony by completing the Commencement Form by the published deadline.

-General Education Requirements: 16 credits required
+General Education Requirements: 19 Credit Hours

-ENC 1101 - Composition I 3 credits , writing intensive-must complete with a "C" or better
+ENC 1101 - Composition I 3 credits

-General Education Humanities 3 credits
+General Education Core Humanities 3 credits

-General Education Mathematics 3 credits
+General Education Core Mathematics 3 credits

+PSY 2012 - Introduction to Psychology 3 credits

+General Education Core Social Sciences (Students required by F.A.C.
+6A-10.02413 to demonstrate Civic Literacy should take AMH 2020 or POS 2041.)
+3 credits

+BSC 1085C - Anatomy and Physiology I 4 credits

+or

 BSC 1093C - Anatomy and Physiology I 4 credits

-or

-BSC 1085C - Anatomy and Physiology I 4 creditsPSY 2012 - Introduction to Psychology 3 credits

-Program Specific Course: 18 credits required
+Program Specific Requirements: 18 Credit Hours

-General Education Chemistry and Corresponding Lab 4 credits

 SPC 1017 - Fundamentals of Speech Communication 3 credits